thomamyh/price-tracker/README.md

 # Price Tracker

-A programs that informs me when products I am interested in is on sale.
-Instad of me browing to the website to look up the product, I can just run the program from the command line.
+A program that informs me when products I am interested in is on sale.
+Instad of me browsing to the website to look up the product, I can just run the program from the command line.
 At the moment, it only works on Europris, but the plan is to extend to other stores and products as needed.

 ## Usage